bobzurad/zsandbox.azurewebsites.net/react/react-template/README.md

     "lint-fix": "eslint --fix **/*.{js,jsx}",
 ```

-If you're using VS Code, install the ESLint extension `dbaeumer.vscode-eslint`, to automatically format your code files as you edit them.
+If you're using VS Code, install the ESLint extension `dbaeumer.vscode-eslint`, to automatically validate and format your code files as you edit them.

-### Add SASS support and image file loader
+### Add SASS support and image loader support

 1. Install packages